UNESCO Chair on Heritage Futures

 How does the Chair open up new possibilities to address these challenges?

 "I want heritage to develop its potential to make positive contributions to the development of society.
-I hope to contribute to the emergence of circles in which international practitioners from different fields and domains constructively collaborate around the idea of 'applied heritage", i.e. where preserving heritage becomes a means rather than an end."
+I hope to contribute to practitioners from different fields and domains collaborating around the idea of 'applied heritage", i.e. where preserving heritage becomes a means, rather than an end."

 "I grew up and read prehistoric archaeology in Germany.
-At age 25 I moved to Wales in the UK to conduct research and five years later I began my career that included positions at Universities in England and Sweden, as well as a couple of years at the Swedish National Heritage Board.
-I decided early on to develop my own ideas of archaeology and why it mattered in society, and this principle has really served me very well over the years.
-I have always been interested in writing, which has helped too.
-I am fluent in German, English and Swedish.
-In recent years, I have been introduced to the work of ICOMOS and UNESCO but I fear that I am not fully fluent in their language yet..."
+At age 25 I moved to Wales to conduct research.
+Five years later I began my career that included positions at universities in England and Sweden, as well as a couple of years at the Swedish National Heritage Board.
+I decided early on to develop my own ideas of archaeology and why it mattered in society, and this principle has really served me very well over the years."

 How did you become interested in the topic of heritage futures?